ascend-io/ascend-community/ottos_expeditions/README.md

   3. In the menu that pops up, click **Build Project**.
   4. Once the project finishes building, click on **gear_durability_analysis** in the **Build Explorer** panel and run the flow to see the results.
       - In the case where the **Build Explorer** panel is not already open, click on **Show Build Panel** in the bottom right.
+  5. After the flow runs, view the records of the successful run to see how this data quality test changed which records are being processed.

 ### 6. Congratulations!